Poly-777/CSM24050_CN_Assignment/Assignment_1/README.md

 # CN Lab – Assignment 1

-## Objective
+## Objective:
-To gain first hands-on experience of basic Socket Programming.
+To gain first hands on experience of basic Socket Programming.

-## Output Screenshot
+## Exercise:
+Write a program to run TCP client and server socket programs where client first says “Hi” and in response server says “Hello”.

 ![Screenshot](assignment_1.png)